 Strategic Direction

 DOE has mandated the use of MODFLOW for groundwater modeling at the Hanford Site (Klein 2006).
-The forthcoming TC&WM EIS will rely upon a site-wide groundwater developed using MODFLOW.
-DOE has tasked CHPRC with managing the site-wide model following issue of the TC&WM EIS.
-Qualification and use of MODFLOW and related codes is therefore fully supportive of the strategy for the site.
+Qualification and use of MODFLOW and related codes is therefore fully supportive of the strategy for the Hanford Site.

 Risk Analysis

 Primary identified risks to the use of this software are those that emerge from evaluating software grade and classification, which are discussed in the SMP.
 To summarize, those risks are that